 - Reports submission, approval, and filing

-With this requirements, we can now define a Preventive Maintenance Procedure in order to standardize and document it as part of our quality system.
+With these requirements, we can now define a Preventive Maintenance Procedure in order to standardize and document it as part of our quality system.

 1. Determine what instruments or equipment that needs preventive maintenance

-All standards that are used for calibration should be included in the PM list.
-Preventive Maintenance does not necessarily mean that it is only for reference standards that are with mechanical or electrical parts.
-It can include those which are for cleaning only.
-An example of this is the gauge blocks.
+All standards that are used for calibration or testing should be included in the PM list.
+Preventive Maintenance does not necessarily mean that it is only for reference standards that are with mechanical or electrical parts, it can include those that are for cleaning only.
+An example of this is the gauge blocks and the standard weights.

 2. Define Schedule of PM